Insanely Good Pasta Salad With Italian Dressing

 - 1 pound tricolor rotini pasta

-- 1 red bell pepper diced
+- 1 red bell pepper, diced

-- 1 green bell pepper diced
+- 1 green bell pepper, diced

-- 1/4 pound genoa salami diced
+- 1/4 pound genoa salami, diced

-- 1/4 pound pepperoni sausage diced
+- 1/4 pound pepperoni sausage, diced

-- 6 ounce can sliced black olives drained
+- 6-ounce can sliced black olives, drained

-- 1/2 pound asiago cheese diced
+- 1/2 pound asiago cheese, diced

-- 1/2 cup balsamic vinegar
+olive oil - 1/2 cup

-- 1/4 teaspoon salt
+- 1/4 teaspoon table salt

-- 1/4 teaspoon pepper
+- 1/4 teaspoon ground black pepper

-- 2 cups grape tomatoes halved
+- 2 cups grape tomatoes, halved (Note 3)

 INSTRUCTIONS

-- Using a large pot of boiling water, cook the pasta according to package instructions.
-Drain the pasta in a colander and rinse with cold water.
+- Cook Pasta: Using large pot of boiling water, cook pasta according to package instructions.
+Drain pasta in

 This is one of my FAVORITE pasta salad recipes!!
 I was amazed at how much flavor it has!
 I may have had a forkful (or four!) after making it because it was so delicious!
 I love how easy to make it was.
 I also like how it didn’t dry out in the fridge like some mayo based pasta salads do.
 It is definitely in my regular repertoire!
 Thanks for posting this!